lukamiletic95/papers/Trees clustering.md

 Note that there is no need for calling the *checkMempool()* function before adding a transaction to the node's Mempool.
 This is due to the fact that a *FN* will always receive *T* only once.
 When not taking clusters into account, this solution provides ideal performances..
 However, if we take clusters into account, redundancy is present.

 First, let us explain how that is true.
-If we consider having three clusters, *A*, *B* and *C*, as shown in *-Figure #*, we see that the network is now again a graph, and a cyclic one
+If we consider having three clusters, *A*, *B* and *C*, as shown in *-Figure #*, we see that the network is now again a graph, and a cyclic one, for example the following intercluster links form a cycle:

+	B → C
+	C → B

+So, if there was a client within the cluster *B*, and
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNjIwNjY1NDQ3LC01MTU3Mzg4NTIsMTM5Nj
+eyJoaXN0b3J5IjpbLTkzMzAxODU5LC01MTU3Mzg4NTIsMTM5Nj
 Q5OTIxNCwtNjE5ODg4NzUwLDEzNzkzNTkxNTgsMjA2ODM1MzUy
 NiwtMTI3NjkyMzg4Myw2MzE2MjA1MDhdfQ==
 -->